jmil/Bioe421_521-MicrocontrollerApplications/Lab_06--ArduinoAndDangerShield/Lab06_A--GettingStartedWithArduino.md

 		$ sudo apt-get install arduino-core arduino-mk

-1. We need to make sure that our user account is a member of the `dialout` group so that we are authorized by the OS to communicate with the Arduino:
+1. We need to make sure that our user account is a member of the `dialout` group **AND** the `tty` group so that we are authorized by the OS to communicate with the Arduino:

 		$ id
 		$ man usermod
 		$ sudo usermod -a -G dialout pi
+		$ sudo usermod -a -G tty pi

-1. Logout and then login again to make sure the changes took effect.
-Verify it worked:
+1. Reboot your Pi to make sure the changes took effect:

+		$ sudo shutdown -r now

+1. Verify it worked:

 		$ id

-	Is your user account now a member of the `dialout` group?
+	Is your user account now a member of the `dialout` group **AND** the `tty` group?

+		:

 1. To do a test upload of software to our Arduino board, we will need to use a combination of `git`, `python`, and `ino` *(hat-tip http://openenergymonitor.blogspot.com/2013/12/developing-for-arduino-remotely-on.html)*.